7 Reverse Culture Shocks You’ll Experience as an American

 5. Excessive Air Conditioning

-This is me every time I go grocery shopping for the first time after a long trip:
+This is me every time I go grocery shopping for the first time in the U.S. after a long trip abroad:

 It’s true.
-We make houses, stores, basically anything indoors way too cold.
+We make houses, stores, and basically anything indoors way too cold.

 6. We Beat Around the Bush